LucaDb/twig_static_scaffolding/README.md

+Hello,
-Hello this is a boilerplate for static site genrator using twig.js, scoped css (cssmodules) live code injection (HTML/CSS)
+this is a boilerplate for static site / frontend generator using twig.js, scoped css (cssmodules) live code injection (HTML/CSS)

 ## TL;DR